Maniesh-Neupane/CarRental-Portal/README.md

    - Admin Login Path:
      http://localhost/carrental/adminlogin.php

-Your Car Rental Portal is now ready to use!

 ## B. Docker Installation Guide

-If you prefer to run the CarRental-Portal without installing XAMPP/WAMP or manually configuring PHP and MySQL, you can use Docker.
-The Docker image contains a fully configured environment.

----

-B. Docker Installation Guide

 If you prefer to run the CarRental-Portal without installing XAMPP/WAMP or manually configuring PHP and MySQL, you can use Docker.
 The Docker image contains a fully configured environment.